ably/ably-asset-tracking-swift/CONTRIBUTING.md

 git submodule update --init --recursive
 ```

+## Running the test proxy server

+In order to run the test suite’s `NetworkConnectivityTests`, you will need to be running an instance of the [SDK Test Proxy](https://github.com/ably/sdk-test-proxy) on your development machine.
+You can do this by executing `./gradlew run` inside the `external/sdk-test-proxy` directory.

 ## Running tests from the command line

 To run tests, you have to configure the download token for the Mapbox described [here](https://docs.mapbox.com/ios/search/guides/install/#configure-credentials) and then set environment variables: